google/bulk_fhir_tools/README.md

 client_secret) from one of the options [here](https://bcda.cms.gov/guide.html#try-the-api).

-If using with real data, please be sure to follow your organization's policies with respect to PHI.
+__If using these tools with protected health information (PHI), please be sure to follow your organization's policies with respect to PHI.__

 * __Fetch all BCDA data for your ACO to local NDJSON files:__